 1926: Birthdate of author and feminist Carolyn Gold Heilbrun.

-1927: Birthdate of British born biologist Sydney Brenner.
-He shared the 2002 Nobel Prize in Physiology or Medicine with H. Robert Horvitz and John Sulston.
+1927: “In Germiston, a small town near Johannesburg,” Morris Brenner, a cobbler from Lithuania and Leach (Blecher) Breener gave birth biologist Sydney Brenner who shared the 2002 Nobel Prize in Physiology or Medicine with H. Robert Horvitz and John Sulston.
+(As reported by Nicholas Wade)

 1929: Birthdate of Cleveland native Morris “Moe” Savransky the southpaw who pitched for the Cincinnati Reds in 1954.